 What is Hypnotherapy?

-Hypnotherapy is a type of complementary therapy that uses focused relaxation to support emotional and behavioural change.
-It is often described as a combination of counselling and guided meditation.
-During a session, a trained hypnotherapist guides you into a calm, focused state—called a trance—where your mind is more open to helpful suggestions and positive change.
+Hypnotherapy is a type of complementary therapy that uses heightened awareness in the brain and relaxation of the body to produce emotional and behavioural change.
+During a session, a trained hypnotherapist guides you into a calm, focused state—called a trance—where the “critical faculty” of the brain is taken offline, during which the brain is highly open to what the hypnotherapist tells it is true.

 In this relaxed state, similar to being absorbed in a book or daydream, your brain enters slower wave patterns (such as alpha or theta waves), which may help you access deeper beliefs, habits, and emotional patterns stored in the subconscious.
 By engaging this deeper part of the mind, hypnotherapy can support changes in behaviour, emotional responses, and ways of thinking.